sarar0/CV/README.md

 **International Fund for Agricultural Development (IFAD) － Rome, Italy** (October 2014 - April 2017)
 *Human Resources Analyst*
-- Any experience relevent to software development WORKED ON TESTING AND DEPLOYMENT OF RECRUITMENT SYSTEM
+- Any experience relevant to software development:
+WORKED ON TESTING AND DEPLOYMENT OF RECRUITMENT SYSTEM (expand on this)

 **World Wide Fund for Nature (WWF-Australia) – Sydney, Australia** (February 2013 - September 2014)